 This is where a bit of know-how comes in handy.
 The upper clouds can appear stationary because there is nothing around them to compare their movement to.
 So we need to put something in our line of sight that gives us a mark to measure these clouds against.
 Anything stationary that lies between you and the clouds will work, but the higher better.
 A twig a few feet above your nose is no good, but a still branch twenty feet up will work.

 Now keep your body and head still, take your time and watch how the clouds move against your mark.

 After gauging how the clouds are moving you just need to give them a label (north, south, east, west or somewhere inbetween) – using the sun, stars, moon, plants, animals or urban clues to help – and you are set.
 Repeat this method a few times and soon the upper winds and clouds will be showing you the way.

 This approximate compass direction is usually good for many hours and can last days, but should be reset regularly.

 Still struggling?
 Then don’t worry, there is a foolproof technique that really helped me when I was getting started.
 Look for a ‘Contrail Cross’.

 Contrails are the long, thin clouds formed by jet aircraft.
-They can help us to find direction directly and also with forecasting weather, something I have written about in The Walker’s Guide to Outdoor Clues and Signs.
+They can help us to find direction directly and also with forecasting weather, something I have written about in my books.
 But here we’ll stay focused on using them to help us to gauge the upper wind direction.